nzuguem/quarkus-k8s-extension/README.md

-# [Kubernetes Extension][quarkus-k8s-extension], Késako ?
+# [Quarkus Kubernetes Extension][quarkus-k8s-extension], Késako ?
 Extension that supports automatic generation of manifests for Kubernetes, OpenShift, Knative platforms.
 It is based on the **_[Dekorate][dekorate]_** lib, and configurations (in the form of quarkus properties) supplied by users. \
-_In this tutorial we use the Kuberneters platform by default._
+_In this tutorial we use the Kubernetes platform by default._

-Kubernetes manifests are generated at application build (`./gradlew build`) time in `build/kuberneters`
+Kubernetes manifests are generated at application build (`./gradlew build`) time in `build/kubernetes`

 Manifest output directory can be changed :
 ```properties